Tame stacks and log flat torsors: Log flat torsors

 is an equivalence between the two categories of triples.
 We will give a quasi-inverse to this functor.
 Let us consider a triple $(T_U,P_U\rightarrow T_U,\chi_U)$ over $U$.
-The scheme $H$ being constant of order coprime to the residue characteristics of $X$, we know (see \cite[Thm.~7.6]{illusie}) that there exists a unique log \'etale $H$-torsor $T\rightarrow X(\log D)$ extending $T_U$.
-Moreover, by Lemma \ref{log_etale_torsor}, we know that $T$ is a regular scheme, and that its log structure is induced by a divisor with normal crossings.
-Therefore, it is possible to apply Proposition \ref{multiplicative_torsor} over the base $T$ : the $\Delta$-torsor $P_U\rightarrow T_U$ extends uniquely into a log flat $\Delta$-torsor $P\rightarrow T$.
+Since $H$ is constant of order coprime to the residue characteristics of $X$, there exists a unique Kummer log \'etale $H$-torsor $T\rightarrow X(\log D)$ extending $T_U$ \cite[Thm.~7.6]{illusie}.
+Moreover, by Lemma~\ref{log_etale_torsor}, we know that $T$ is a regular scheme, and that its log structure is induced by a normal crossing divisor.
+As pointed at the beginning of the proof, Theorem~\ref{equivalence1} holds for diagonalizable group schemes, hence (applying it over $T$) the $\Delta$-torsor $P_U\rightarrow T_U$ extends uniquely into a Kummer log flat $\Delta$-torsor $P\rightarrow T$.
 It remains to extend the map $\chi_U$.
-In other words, we have to prove that the restriction functor
+In other words, we have to prove that the restriction map

 is fully faithful.
-But in fact this is an equivalence of categories, because $H$ being \'etale, the log scheme $T\times H$ is again a regular scheme whose log structure is associated to a divisor with normal crossings, so Proposition \ref{multiplicative_torsor} can be applied to this situation. \end{proof}
+But in fact this is an equivalence of categories, because $H$ being \'etale, the log scheme $T\times H$ is again a regular scheme whose log structure is associated to a divisor with normal crossings, and Theorem~\ref{equivalence1} holds for diagonalizable group schemes. \end{proof}

-\begin{rmq} Of course, this result no longer holds for an arbitrary linearly reductive group scheme.
-For example, the functor
+\begin{remark} Of course, Theorem~\ref{equivalence1} does not hold for an arbitrary linearly reductive group scheme.
+For example, the map